 We are delighted to welcome Simon Jones from SR Partners to Escape Studios this week to present a visual treat 'Reasonance' to our students.

 Last week, disgruntled students took to the London streets to protest about tuition fees and the "privatisation" of universities.
 Frankly, I don't think it got the attention it deserved, but in an unstable world where the media is focused on the economic consequences of what Greece and Italy's political elite are up to, I can't say I am surprised.
 Shame though, because there is a lot that still needs to be said about this government's reform of the higher education system.

-Following on from last week's announcement about our Weekly Round-Up of news, here are the stories that I have picked up over the past week.
+Here is my usual Weekly Round-Up of News, with stories that I have picked up over the past week.
 If you have suggestions for stories I missed, just drop me a line or post a comment.

 Time’s up!
 Escape Studios’ CG Whiz competition 2011 is now closed.
 Our judges are starting work behind the scenes and boy, do they have some work to do!
 What a breath of fresh air this year’s entries have been!
 The standard has been exceptionally high and unbelievably inspiring.
 Not only are they technically accomplished, but they are also proof of the raw talent that continues to emerge.
 All, I'll say is that I’m glad I'm not judging the countless number of entries; they’d all get my vote!

 Back in September, Escape Studios and The Foundry joined forces to run a series of free MARI tutorials.
 To start with, there were two training programmes on offer, but due to an overwhelming demand we scheduled in a third.
 The aim for the tuition was to introduce professional artists working in the industry to some key features available in MARI, that are fast becoming an integral part of the modern pipeline.